 Father’s Day is an opportunity to tell dad how much you appreciate him.
 New dads, old dads, granddads, dads-in-law, stepdads, serious dads, goofball dads…There must be a million fatherly types out there, and without a doubt, there are at least that many reasons to honor them on Father’s Day.

 You probably know at least a few dads you’d like to recognize with a card and some heartfelt words on that third Sunday in June.
-If you’re stuck on what to write in their Father’s Day cards, this guide can help get your pen moving.
+If you’d like some creative ideas for what to write in their Father’s Day cards, you’ve come to the right place.